 Boston ranks among the highest concentrations of employment in the U.S. and supplies an estimated 96% of the jobs in Suffolk County.
-In 2020, there were approximately 792 thousand payroll jobs in Boston.
+In 2020, there were approximately 792 thousand payroll and non-payroll jobs in Boston.

 Nearly 400,000 residents were employed at the start of 2020.
-However, between February and April 2020, that number fell by 83,536, while unemployed residents increased by 43,157.
+However, between February and April 2020, that number fell by 83,546, while unemployed residents increased by 44,983.

 Prior to the COVID-19 pandemic, the unemployment rate had been decreasing for both Massachusetts and Boston, with both hovering around 3% in 2019.
 However, the prolonged shutdown in Massachusetts due to the spread of the virus in the state caused the state unemployment rate to reach 17.1% in April 2020, or 594 thousand unemployed residents, the highest rate in the country.
-In May, the rate began dropping, reaching 6.0% in June 2021, or 225 thousand unemployed residents, and falling still further to 4.8% by January 2022.
-Boston's unemployment rate peaked at 16.1% in June 2020, fell to 7.6% in December 2020, and registered at 4.4% in January 2022.
-Even as unemployment rates have fallen citywide they remain stubbornly high for communities of color; for instance, in October 2021 the estimated unemployment rate for Black/African-American residents was nearly three times as high (9.2%), and the rate for Hispanic/Latino residents twice as high (6.2%), as the rate for White residents (3.1%).
+In May, the rate began dropping, reaching 6.0% in June 2021, and 3.7% in June 2022.
+Boston's unemployment rate peaked at 16.1% in June 2020, fell to 6.2% in June 2021 and 3.5% in June 2022.
+Citywide 14,110 residents were counted as unemployed..
+Even as unemployment rates have fallen across the city and state they remain stubbornly high for communities of color; for instance, in 2021 the average estimated unemployment rate for Black/African-American Massachusetts residents (9.1%) and Hispanic/Latino residents (10.1%) was nearly double the rate for White residents (5.8%).

 Figure 2 shows the National, Massachusetts and Boston Metro Area Unemployment rates since 2001.
 During and following recessions, unemployment rates increase dramatically.
 Nationally, the highest annual rate occurred in 2010, averaging 9.6%, following the Great Recession.
-In Massachusetts and Boston, the 2020 COVID recession caused the highest annual average, with 9.5% and 8.6%, respectively.
+In Massachusetts and Boston, the 2020 COVID recession caused the highest annual average, with 9.5% and 9.0%, respectively.

-Figure 2 - National, Massachusetts, and Boston Metro Unemployment Rates, 2001-2021, Federal Reserve Economic Data
+Figure 2 - National, Massachusetts, and Boston Metro Unemployment Rates, 2001- 2021, Federal Reserve Economic Data

 Higher education, health care, and financial services play a major role in Boston's economy.
-Since the Great Recession, Boston's job growth was positive across most industries but was mostly concentrated in health care and social assistance, professional and technical services, and education.
+Since the Great Recession, Boston's job growth was positive across most industries but was concentrated in health care and social assistance, professional and technical services, and education.
 As of 2020, the health care and social assistance industry employs the largest number of people in Boston, 18.6% of total jobs.
 Educational services is an area of specialization for Boston (8.2% of total jobs), with an employment share three times the national average.